Skip to content ↓

 Improve writing attainment for disadvantage pupils.

-There is evidence of interventions taking place and these lead to an improvement in writing levels for disadvantage pupils, so they are closer to school expectations.
+All children receive quality first teaching.
+There is also evidence of interventions taking place and these lead to an improvement in writing levels for disadvantage pupils, so they are closer to school expectations.

-Last year a TA was employed to deliver extra writing interventions.
-Progress is monitored every half term, through keeping assessments, moderating children’s writing and through progress in No More Marking.
+A TA was employed to deliver extra writing interventions.
+Progress is monitored every half term through keeping assessments, moderating children’s writing and through progress in No More Marking.

 Improved maths attainment for disadvantage pupils.

 All children receive quality first teaching.
-Regular interventions are also taking place across school and termly assessments are being used to monitor and evaluate progress.
+Regular interventions take place across school and termly assessments are being used to monitor and evaluate progress.
+Most interventions are pre-teaching.

-By 2023-2024 KS1 and KS2 maths levels for disadvantage pupils are now closer to National Expectations.
+By 2023-2024 KS1 and KS2 maths levels for disadvantage pupils were close to National Expectations.

 To achieve and sustain improved wellbeing for our disadvantage children.

-Adapted Curriculum Implement our new Coddington Adapted Curriculum to support our disadvantage children across the school so that all children have access to it.
+Continue to implement our new Coddington Adapted Curriculum to support the most disadvantage children across the school so that all children have access to a wide and ambitious curriculum.

 Activity In This Academic Year